🎁 Sale off 15% for orders from $30 | Sale off 10% for all orders

 Quick checklist

-- You have your QR code or setup details available.
+• You have your QR code, setup link, or manual setup details available.

 If you are unsure whether your iPhone supports eSIM, check Settings > General > About and look for eSIM, Digital SIM, IMEI, or EID details.
 You can also check your iPhone model against Apple Support or your carrier's compatibility list.